X-League (Japan)

 The X-League (Xリーグ) is the top-level professional gridiron football league in Japan.
 It was founded in 1971 as the Japan American Football League and organized the first X Bowl in 1987.
 The league changed its name to the X League in 1997.
-The league is divided into four divisions (X1 Super, X1 Area, X2, and X3) with promotion and relegation between them.
+The league is divided into four divisions (Premier, X1, X2, and X3) with promotion and relegation between them outside of the Premier.
 Teams are split into different divisions or blocks, depending on the tier.
 There are two types of teams, one being a company team in which only employees of that particular sponsoring company may play, and the other being a club team for which anyone can try out.

 Game rules are based on those of the NCAA college division in the United States, with the exception of the length of quarters, which are 12 minutes instead of 15 during the first stage of the season, and no overtime in the regular season.

 The Japanese national team, which has won the first and second editions of the American Football World Cup and was runner-up, finishing second to the American team, in the 2007 installment of the tournament, was made up almost entirely of players from this league.

 Americans are often recruited to play for X League teams, with a strict rule of three per team.
 No more than two foreign players per team are allowed on the field of play at a time.

 Season format

-The league is split into 4 tiers: X1 Super, X1 Area, X2 and X3.
+The league is split into four tiers: Premier, X1, X2 and X3.

 There are two spring tournaments as well which are used by teams to ready themselves and evaluate new players before the fall season.
 One is the larger Pearl Bowl which teams from eastern Japan compete in, and the other is the Green Bowl for teams in western Japan.
+Since the reorganization of the X1, XLeague Premier teams no longer compete in the spring tournaments.

 Regular season

-The top tier, X1 Super, includes 12 teams split into 3 divisions of 4 teams who play a 6 game regular season, 3 three inside the group and three outside.
+The top tier, XLeague Premier, includes eleven teams who play a ten game, eleven week regular season.
+The season is played in two splits, a four-week spring section, and a six-week fall section.

-The second tier, X1 Area, contains 8 teams while X2 comprises 19 teams, and X3 with 16 teams.
-The teams in X1 Area is divided into three groups with each team playing six games, three inside the group and three outside.
+The second tier, X1, contains twelve teams while X2 comprises nineteen teams, and X3 with sixteen teams.
+The teams in X1 are divided into three groups with each team playing six games, three inside the group and three outside.

-The top tier X1 Super has teams split into the western, central, and eastern groups.
-The next league down, X1 Area, has just one division between all 8 teams.
+The top tier Premier is played on a single table.
+The next league down, X1, has teams split into western, central, and eastern groups.
 The next two leagues below, the X2 and X3, contain east, west, and central divisions.
 The east and central divisions comprise teams mostly in and around the Kanto area, with the west teams being in the Kansai area.